DTMF signaling: Keypad

-#, *, A, B, C, and D
+Square, star, A, B, C, and D

-The engineers had envisioned telephones being used to access computers and automated response systems.
+Engineers had envisioned telephones being used to access computers and automated response systems.
 They consulted with companies to determine the requirements.
-This led to the addition of the number sign (#, pound or "diamond" in this context, "hash", "square" or "gate" in the UK, and "octothorpe by the original engineers) and asterisk or "star" (*) keys as well as a group of keys for menu selection: A, B, C and D. In the end, the lettered keys were dropped from most phones, and it was many years before the two symbol keys became widely used for vertical service codes such as *67 in the United States of America and Canada to suppress caller ID.
+This led to the addition of the square sign which is typically approximated by the number sign (#) (alternatively pound, diamond, hash, gate (UK), or octothorpe) in the fourth row of the third column of keys, and the star (*) key, or asterisk (France) in the fourth row of the first column.
+In addition, a fourth column of keys was added for menu selection: A, B, C and D. The lettered keys were dropped from most keypads and it was many years before the two symbol keys became widely used for vertical service codes such as *67 in the United States and Canada to suppress caller ID.

 Public payphones that accept credit cards use these additional codes to send the information from the magnetic strip.

-The AUTOVON telephone system of the United States Armed Forces used these signals to assert certain privilege and priority levels when placing telephone calls.
+The AUTOVON telephone system of the United States Armed Forces used signals A, B, C, and D to assert certain privilege and priority levels when placing telephone calls.
 Precedence is still a feature of military telephone networks, but using number combinations.
 For example, entering 93 before a number is a priority call.

 Present-day uses of the signals A, B, C and D are rare in telephone networks, and are exclusive to network control.
-For example, key A is used in some networks for cycling through a list of carriers.
+For example, A is used in some networks for cycling through a list of carriers.
 The signals are used in radio phone patch and repeater operations to allow, among other uses, control of the repeater while connected to an active telephone line.

-The signals *, #, A, B, C and D are still widely used worldwide by amateur radio operators and commercial two-way radio systems for equipment control, repeater control, remote-base operations and some telephone communications systems.
+The signals star, square, A, B, C, and D are still widely used worldwide by amateur radio operators and commercial two-way radio systems for equipment control, repeater control, remote-base operations and some telephone communications systems.

-DTMF signaling tones can also be heard at the start or end of some prerecorded VHS videocassettes.
-Information on the master version of the video tape is encoded in the DTMF tone.
-The encoded tone provides information to automatic duplication machines, such as format, duration and volume levels, in order to replicate the original video as closely as possible.
+DTMF signaling tones may also be heard at the start and/or end of some prerecorded VHS videocassettes.
+Information on the master version of the videotape is encoded in the DTMF tones.
+The encoded tones provide information to automatic duplication machines, such as format, duration and volume levels in order to replicate the original video as closely as possible.